GenericMappingTools/pygmt/CONTRIBUTING.md

 It's OK if you can't or don't know how to test something.
 Leave a comment in the PR and we'll help you out.

+You can also run tests in just one test script using:

+    pytest --verbose --mpl --mpl-results-path=results --doctest_modules pygmt/tests/NAME_OF_TEST_FILE.py

+or run tests which contain names that match a specific keyword expression:

+    pytest --verbose --mpl --mpl-results-path=results --doctest_modules -k KEYWORD pygmt/tests

 ### Testing plots

 Writing an image-based test is only slightly more difficult than a simple test.